 Whether you are already in the nursing home or are getting ready to make the move, an elder law attorney assists in filling out your Medicaid application in the right way so you keep as much of your assets as possible now, and ensure those assets stay with your family after you pass away.

-Contact an Elder Law Attorney Today for Peace of Mind
+Contact a Wilmington Elder Law Attorney Today for Peace of Mind

 You don’t need to lose all your assets to the nursing home or the government during a nursing home stay, because we’ve got a large and varied legal toolbox to help.
 Not all tools work for all situations, but we can find one that’s right for you.
 Setup a free consultation with Legacy Lawyers today to make sure you are cared for, the nursing home gets paid, and your family retains your assets.